 The texture is very light, but has a bit of viscosity which helps it spread and apply easily.

-I didn’t feel much hydration when my skin was particularly dehydrated, but using it at the serum step was completely fine.
-That’s the beauty of layering!
+I didn’t feel like it provided much hydration when my skin was particularly dehydrated, but using it at the serum step was completely fine.
+That’s the beauty of layering.
 To clarify, when I try a new product I always test it on its own after cleansing a couple of times.
 I do this to see whether they’ll break me out or how they sit on the skin.
 The Be Plain Cicaful Ampoule feels more hydrating than this serum, but I feel like the Calming Serum soothes my skin a bit better.

 The Calming Serum contains Green tea leaf water 76.49% + Panthenol 2%.

 Artemisia Vulgaris Extract (Mugwort), Centella Asiatica Extract, Propolis Extract, Sodium Hyaluronate (Hyaluronic Acid) and more.